jniedzie/tea/docs/_docs/develop/general_concepts.md

 permalink: /docs/general_concepts/
 ---

-TEA has a very simple structure, with libraries, apps and configs:
+`tea` has a very simple structure, with libraries, apps and configs:

 ```
 \apps